spidasoftware/format/README.md

 	format -h
 ```

-Which should diplay the following:
+Which should display the following:

 ```
 Usage: format [options] <file or directory with relative path>
-    h:       print this message
+    -h:       print this message
-    b:       create a backup file
+    -b:       create a backup file
-    r:       format all files recursively starting from the directory specified
+    -r:       format all files recursively starting from the directory specified
-    g:       format all modified files in the git working directory
-    - r and g can not be set together
+    -g:       format all modified files in the git working directory (r and g can not be set together)
-    - g does not need a filename as an argument
+              (g does not need a filename as an argument)
 ```

-If this was shown, you correctly installed the software
+If this was shown, you correctly installed the software.

 ### Instructions

-The help screen that was displayed earlier alows you to use the formatter in variety of
+The help screen that was displayed earlier shows you how to use the formatter in variety of
   different ways.
 I.e.

 ```